I like to say that I’m a life coach for people who are skeptical of life coaches.

 My approach is an integral one.
 That means that no matter what you are struggling with, I am interested in you as a whole person.
 If you are struggling with a specific problem at work, for example, we will likely also discuss your relationships in general, your environment, your self-care habits, your sources of anxiety and pleasure, and more.

-Coaching also requires engagement from you.
+Coaching is also pragmatic, and requires engagement from you.
 In addition to our sessions together, you'll be asked to spend some time each week reading, reflecting, or taking on some new actions.
 This work is essential and is another way in which coaching can be different and, depending on the person, more potent than therapy.
 When you take action each day or each week, you are more likely to notice larger shifts.

 I never expected to become a coach.
 I worked in the corporate world as a management consultant and at a tech start-up.